 A mast year refers to when a tree produces a large amount of something (fruits or nuts).
 A mast year for acorns benefits those rodents, especially in the squirrel family, that live on them as a staple part of their diet.
 An abundance of acorns in the fall of 2015 would have resulted in a good supply of food to store for the winter hibernation, and thus a greater number of chipmunks emerged healthy in the spring of 2016.

 Are You a Donald or a Dave Seville?

 So if you found these little critters in your yard, would you react like the infamous Walt Disney duck and try to get rid of them, or like the fictitious Ross Bagdasarian persona (David Seville) and try to recruit them into a performing act?

 Since we unfortunately do not live in a magical world of talking, trainable wild animals, here are some options for keeping your property free of the real-life rodents who would steal your veggies.

 It would be best to keep them out of your garden to begin with, and Havahart® offers the motion-activated Spray-Away sprinkler repellent that uses water to scare away a variety of animal intruders.
 If you already have one or more hiding out on your property, Critter Ridder® Animal Repellent will to do the trick, and is available in granular and liquid form.
 Or you can bait and trap them with one of our small-sized cage traps designed to contain tiny critters.
 Find out the laws regarding relocation of wild animals for your area first, and check out our blog on “How to Release an Animal from a Live Trap” for more advice.

 Do you agree that chipmunks have been out in abundance this summer?
-Join us on Facebook to share your chipmunk sightings, or enter a comment below.
+Join us on Facebook to share your chipmunk sightings.
 If you sign up for our eNewsletter, not only will you be kept informed of our latest articles and special offers, but you will also receive a special discount on your first order from Havahart®!